 No, this is NOT a life insurance!!
-Assurance vie is a saving account!
+Assurance vie is a saving/ investment account!

 Assurance vie saving account has been so successful that today there are over €1.5 trillion invested in Assurance vie policies.
 Over 22 million individuals have either invested lump sums or save regularly using this instrument.

 To understand the success of this product, we need to look no further than the tax advantages that it offers.
 Avoiding paying tax is a number one hobby in France and the assurance vie allows you to do it legally!!
 So, unless you want to generously help the French government (in paying back their debt) by paying tax that French people themselves avoid paying, you should look at this properly!

 General information: It’s a saving/ investment account.
 The money you invest is available at any time.
 You name beneficiaries when you set it up.
 You are only taxed on interest, not capital.
 You can set up regular Monthly/ Quarterly or Yearly withdrawals from it.
 You can invest in it in one lump sum or in regular Monthly amounts or in both!).